Aaron Fotheringham: Career

 Although he used crutches early on, he has been a wheelchair user full-time since the age of eight.
 He would watch his brother riding his BMX at the skate park, and one day his brother told him that he should try riding his chair in the park, an event of which Fotheringham said "One day my brother was like, 'It'd be really cool if you dropped in on your chair, do you want to try it?'"
 My dad was there and he gave me the thumbs up, so they helped me get my chair up a four-foot quarter pipe.
 Then I dropped in and just fell.
 Multiple times.
 Then, finally, I rode away from one of them.".
 He later noted that "I did, and I was hooked".
 He placed fourth in the intermediate BMX division in a competition held at Sunny Springs Skate Park on August 26, 2006.

 Fotheringham uses a customized WCMX wheelchair designed by Box Wheelchairs, which is both lightweight and features four-wheel suspension.
 This enables him to perform the same sorts of tricks that skateboarders and BMXers can do, as the suspension cushions his landings.
-Fotheringham has worked with Box Designs Wheelchairs to help refine the design in real-world situations, resulting in a custom-made chair that is in his words "pretty much indestructible".
+Fotheringham has described it as "pretty much indestructible".
 Fotheringham advises others attempting to try these tricks to wear a helmet; he has had several injuries performing these tricks, including a broken elbow.
 He tries out new tricks by performing them first into a foam pit.
 Then he graduates to a 'resi', a harder plastic sheet over the cushions, before attempting the new trick on a regular skateboard ramp.
 When asked about having to practice, Fotheringham responded "I don't think of it as practice, I think of it as a fun way to live my life".

 In 2010 Fotheringham joined the Nitro Circus Live tour, an action sports roadshow that tours Australia, New Zealand, Europe and the United States.
 "A little while after my 18th birthday I got an email from a producer of Nitro Circus.
 He said they'd heard I was trying to jump a big ramp but that nobody would give me permission.
 And they said: 'Here at Nitro Circus, we're not going to stop you doing it," Fotheringham later told James Renhard for Mpora.
 On the tour Fotheringham performed on a fifty-foot ramp-to-ramp jump doing backflips, double backflip attempts and on February 9, 2011, in New Zealand, the world's first wheelchair frontflip.